Why 77% of Machine Vision Systems Miss Defects [Fix]

 Step one is always lighting.
 Structured LED arrays with automatic intensity adjustment eliminate the single biggest source of false negatives.
 This is a hardware fix that costs a fraction of the camera investment but moves the accuracy needle further than any software upgrade.

 Step two is closing the data loop.
 Every rejected part - whether caught by the system or flagged by an operator - gets imaged, tagged, and fed back into the training pipeline.
 Facilities running this closed-loop approach with IoT sensor integration report double-digit OEE improvements.
+When properly deployed, here's what computer vision catches that human inspectors miss.

 Step three is the one most teams skip: tying the vision system into the broader automation infrastructure.
 When a PLC registers a tooling change or a temperature sensor flags a process deviation, the vision inspection system should automatically adjust its sensitivity thresholds.
 Without this, your machine vision is a standalone island reacting to problems it could have anticipated.